sessionstar/oopsla20-artifact/README.md

 The purpose of these set of benchmarks is to show the expressivity of our toolchain.
 We have taken examples from the session type literature, and have added refinements to encode data dependencies in the protocols (as explained in Section 5.4).

-To run all examples at once:
+To benchmark all examples at once:
 ```bash
 python3 scripts/examples.py
 ```
 Compare the results with the results reported in Table 2, taking into account that the absolute values may differ.
+You may specify the number of measurement repetitions as an optional argument to the script.

 The produced table corresponds to Table 2 from the paper.
 It contains the same columns as the table produces in &#167;[2.1](#benchmark-table-1) Note that Table 2 from the paper reports: